 Opening hours: April to May & September to October: daily 10:00 – 13:00 & 14:00 – 17:00.
 June to August: Sunday to Friday 10:00 – 13:00 & 14:00 – 19:00, Saturday 10:00 – 13:00 & 14:00 – 17:00.
 November to April: Tuesday to Sunday 11:00 – 15:00.

 Website: Check out https://comunabiertan.ro/turism/ and here but don’t expect to find all the information you may need.

-Before ending this post, we would like to sprinkle it with a few tips so as to help you have the best experience possible.
+Before ending this guide, we would like to sprinkle it with a few tips so as to help you have the best experience possible.
 Just like we did.
 First of all, the best time to visit Transylvania and its castles is during summer.
 The weather is amazing and you can make the most of your visits thanks to the long summer days.

-Another point we would like to stress is that all the beautiful castles included in this article can be easily done as day trips from the largest and prettiest towns in Transylvania.
+Another point we would like to stress is that all the beautiful Romanian castles in this article can be easily done as day trips from the largest and prettiest towns in Transylvania.
 Peles Castle, Bran Castle and Rasnov Fortress can be seen on a single day trip from Brasov.

 So, what are you waiting for?
 Get on that horse, sorry, in your car and happy castle hunting!